At the EPA this time. I'm shocked, shocked:

 But there is some evidence that folk are finding the EPA a shitty place to work: EPA Directive to EPA Employees: Serious You Guys, Stop Pooping on the Floor

-Management for Region 8 in Denver, Colo., wrote an email earlier this year to all staff in the area pleading with them to stop inappropriate bathroom behavior, including defecating in the hallway.
+Management for Region 8 in Denver, Colo., wrote an email earlier this year to all staff in the area pleading with them to stop inappropriate bathroom behavior, including defecating in the hallway."Placing" them.
+Like he was moving around Hummel figurines to find the best positioning.

 In the email, obtained by Government Executive, Deputy Regional Administrator Howard Cantor mentioned "several incidents" in the building, including clogging the toilets with paper towels and "an individual placing feces in the hallway" outside the restroom.